 4) When writing about intimacy, take them really seriously, unless it's really casual sex.
 When talking about this stuff between two people, you expect the two to be really close, connected, and bonded to each other.
 Ruining this moment is like a backhand to the face.
 I really don't think describing the exact size of someone's "assets" is really necessary.
 And another thing: pornography is not the same thing as sex.
 Need I say more?

-7) Long paragraphs are a pain to keep track of, so try to make short paragraphs and try not to just add details for the sake of having a longer story.
+6) Extra-long paragraphs are a bit of a pain to keep track of, so try to make short paragraphs and try not to just add details for the sake of having a longer story.
 A long story does not always mean a better story.